timm/fun/docs/nb.md

 The new example gets laballed as the class that that "likes" it the most.

-For example, here are some red and blue things, measured using some _x,y_ values.
+For example, here are some red and blue things.
 Red things have a mean x,y value of 7,8 and blue things have a mean x,y value of 3,4.
 The red line shows the "decision boundary" where we start "liking" one color more that the other.